Gek Poh MRT station

 Gek Poh MRT station is a future elevated Mass Rapid Transit (MRT) station along the Jurong Region Line in Jurong West, Singapore.

 History

 On 9 May 2018, LTA announced that Gek Poh station would be part of the proposed Jurong Region Line (JRL).
-The station will be constructed as part of Phase 1, JRL (West), consisting of 10 stations between Choa Chu Kang, Boon Lay and Tawas, and is expected to be completed in 2027.
+The station will be constructed as part of Phase 1, JRL (West), consisting of 10 stations between Choa Chu Kang, Boon Lay and Tawas, and is expected to be completed in mid-2028.